Skip to content

 def handle_webhook():

-event = request.json
+event = client.webhooks.unwrap(request.data, request.headers)

-if event['type'] == 'report.delivered':
+if event.type == 'report.delivered':

-report_id = event['data']['reportId']
+report_id = event.data.report_id

-study_id = event['data']['studyId']
+study_id = event.data.study_id

-plain_text = event['data'].get('plainText')
+plain_text = event.data.plain_text

-presigned_url = event['data']['presignedUrl']
+presigned_url = event.data.presigned_url

 # This is your internal business logic